Consensys/quorum-hibernate/examples/README.md

 This contains the sample node manager and peers config files.

-* If the blockchain client and privacy manager are both running in docker containers, see [here](./docker)
+* If the Blockchain Client and Privacy Manager are both running in docker containers, see [here](./docker)
-* If the blockchain client is and privacy manager are running as host process, see [here](./shell)
+* If the Blockchain Client is and Privacy Manager are running as host process, see [here](./shell)